Top 25 best strategy games for Android in 2023

 Another tower defence game, but not just any tower defence.
 Bloons TD 6 is one of the best of the genre, and it's not difficult to see why.
 It is fun, it's colourful and it's packed full of strategy at literally every corner.

-There are vast levels, and towers and Monkey Knowledge and whatever else you can imagine.
+There are vast levels, towers, Monkey Knowledge, and whatever else you can imagine.
 It's one of those titles that you really feel like the premium price is a fit for because it's just that good, from every point of view!

 We're all used to defending life in this genre - Plague Inc. tasks you with destroying as much of it as possible by spreading and mutating a horrible virus.
 It's dark, man.
-Especially in the situation that we've found ourselves in - if you are looking for a dreadful Android strategy game that hits close to home at these testing times, this is the one that we recommend.
+Especially in the situation that we've found ourselves in - if you are looking for a dreadful Android strategy game that hits close to home with the events that occurred in the last few years, this is one that we can recommend.